PostgREST/postgrest/nix/README.md

 Note that `postgrest-test-memory` is now also available.

-To run one-off commands, you can also use `nix-shell --run <command>`, which will lauch the Nix shell, run that one command and exit.
+To run one-off commands, you can also use `nix-shell --run <command>`, which will launch the Nix shell, run that one command and exit.
 Note that the tab completion will not work with `nix-shell --run`, as Nix has yet to evaluate our Nix expressions to see which utilities are available.